jasmina-dzurlic/extract/README.md

-# `extractify`
+# `extract`

-This program will accomplish three things read a PDF table and extract sample location names and GPS coordinates convert to decimal deggrees format and plot converted coordinates to a map.
+This program will accomplish three things: (1) read a PDF table and extract sample location names and GPS coordinates; (2) convert to decimal deggrees format, and (3) plot converted coordinates to a map.

 ---

 ### In development

-Users can install the program using `git clone`
+Developers can install the program using `git clone`

 `git clone git@github.com:aparnac25/extractify.git`
+`cd ./extractify`
+`pip install e.